heyLu/muq/README.md

-# µtomic
+# µq

-`µtomic` is an in-memory soon-to-be temporal database inspired by [Datomic][].
+`µq` is an in-memory soon-to-be temporal database inspired by [Datomic][].

 ## Quickstart